josmar-crwdstffng/angular/aio/content/guide/pipes.md

 If the user clicks the **Reset** button, Angular replaces `heroes` with a new array of the original heroes and updates the display.
 If you add the ability to remove or change a hero, Angular would detect those changes and update the display as well.

-However, executing a pipe to update the display with every change would slow down your application's performance.
+However, executing a pipe to update the display with every change would slow down the performance of your application.
 So Angular uses a faster change-detection algorithm for executing a pipe, as described in the next section.

 <a id="pure-and-impure-pipes"></a>